arsuq/MemoryLanes/MemoryLanes/README.md

 In network communication there is no delivery guarantee so the two lanes initial layout would be too optimistic regarding the fragment disposal behavior.
 Sometimes even small messages can be delivered in snail pace due to connectivity problems.
-In such cases having a dedicated highway per client is one option to reduce the probability of having a pinned lane, another is having a highway with multiple short lanes, expecting long living fragments and infrequent resets.
+In such cases having a dedicated highway per client is one option for reducing the probability of having a pinned lane.
+Another possible solution is using a highway with multiple short lanes, expecting long living fragments and infrequent resets, that way the amount of locked bytes is constrained to whatever value that seems optimal.

 ![](UnpredictableFragmentLifetime.png)